stefan-cross/CPR2014/README.md

 The specification also makes reference to OwnerPid, it is assumed that this is a client that initiates the simulations, the client that sends in orders for example...

+On implementing the vehicle processes:

+As of this commit I am now looking to move the manager est tab and distribute it to the vehicle pid ets tabs to for efficiency reasons.
+It will be easier to calc the vehicle capacity this way and vehicle state is implicit in the FSM structure.
+This is also help alleviate potential race conditions on all vehicle pids clamouring for a central tab and instead attaining some degree of autonomy by using a specific pid ets table for the intricacies of the delivery algorithm.

+The details of the delivery mechanism is shifted into a orchestration/policy manager class allowing us to sub the logic in and out and encapsulate it better.